-- (i) Performs daily inspection of controlled drugs on assigned unit, (with on-coming and off-going paramedic), and each signs card for transfer of quantities present.
+- (a) Performs daily inspection of controlled drugs on assigned unit, (with on-coming and offgoing paramedic), and each signs card for transfer of quantities present.
 QR paramedic follows on-coming and off-going process outlined in Article 7, Section 6.
-All paramedics ensure controlled substances are maintained under double lock or on their person once the need for administration of CS has been determined - (ii) Ensures usage is documented appropriately on PCRs, Controlled Substance Usage/Contamination or Breakage forms, and the daily inventory record form.
-This includes: - 1) Proper count - 2) Expiration dates - 3) Damaged vials to include detached seals and/or caps - These are deemed to be contaminated and will require completion of the CS Contamination/Breakage report and supervisor notification - These must be returned to the supervisor for replacement and documentation on the Expired Stock record; DO NOT dispose of the medication - Refer to (vi) below - (iii) Ensures continuous possession of keys and security for unit narcotic boxes, or secures keys in the base safe as outlined in Appendix B, Section (f). - (iv) Ensures unused controlled drugs utilized for patient care are disposed of in the presence of a physician, nurse practitioner, registered nurse, physician assistant, or another paramedic, and obtains signature for same - (v) Ensures all controlled drugs are replaced from the base stock by the Operations Supervisor, as needed to maintain minimum quantities required for patient care - (vi) Reports loss, breakage, or evidence of tampering with controlled drugs - 1) Ensures proper security without damaging potential evidence (if applicable) - 2) Contacts Operations Supervisor immediately

-3) Completes written incident report to include witness statements and signatures of witnesses
+All paramedics ensure controlled substances are maintained under double lock or on their person once the need for administration of CS has been determined - (b) Ensures usage is documented appropriately on PCRs, Controlled Substance Usage/Contamination or Breakage forms, and the daily inventory record form.
+This includes: - vi.
+Proper count - vii.
+Expiration dates - viii.
+Damaged vials to include detached seals and/or caps - These are deemed to be contaminated and will require completion of the CS Contamination/Breakage report and supervisor notification - These must be returned to the supervisor for replacement and documentation on the Expired Stock record; DO NOT dispose of the medication - Refer to (vi) below - (c) Ensures continuous possession of keys and security for unit narcotic boxes, or secures keys in the base safe as outlined in Appendix B, Section (f). - (d) Ensures unused controlled drugs utilized for patient care are disposed of in the presence of a physician, nurse practitioner, registered nurse, physician assistant, or another paramedic, and obtains signature for same - (e) Ensures all controlled drugs are replaced from the base stock by the Operations Supervisor, as needed to maintain minimum quantities required for patient care - ix.
+Ensures proper security without damaging potential evidence (if applicable) - x.
+Contacts Operations Supervisor immediately - xi.
+Completes written incident report to include witness statements and signatures of witnesses

-(f) Emergency Storage of Controlled Substances
+Emergency Storage of Controlled Substances

-Off-Going Paramedic
+(a) Off-going Paramedic:

-Call Medic 1 (336-596-8741) for base safe combination Alternate contacts are Operations Manager or Director (336-242-2270) Enter 4 digit combination provided followed by "A" on bottom left of keypad Sign off CS on the drug card Place keys in safe, close door and turn knob to lock
+Call Medic 1 (336-596-8741) for base safe combination Alternate contacts are Operations Manager or Director (336-242-2270) Enter 4-digit combination provided followed by "A" on bottom left of keypad Sign off CS on the drug card Place keys in safe, close door and turn knob to lock

-On-Coming Paramedic
+(b) On-Coming Paramedic:

-Call Medic 1 (336-596-8741) for safe combination Alternate contacts are Operations Manager or Director (336-242-2270) Enter 4 digit combination followed by "A" on bottom left of keypad
+Call Medic 1 (336-596-8741) for safe combination Alternate contacts are Operations Manager or Director (336-242-2270) Enter 4-digit combination followed by "A" on bottom left of keypad.

 Remove keys from safe, close door and turn knob to lock Verify all controlled substances are present and sign for CS on drug card.
-The count and sign on must be witnessed by your partner.
+The count and sign-on must be witnessed by your partner.
 Notify Medic 1 IMMEDIATELY if any discrepancy is found.

-Supervisor
+(c) Supervisor:

 Open safe using combination or key

 Remove the battery compartment cover

 Push the red button

-Enter new 4 digit random code followed by "B" on bottom right of keypad
+Enter new 4-digit random code followed by "B" on bottom right of keypad

 Replace battery cover

 Close safe to lock

 Enter new code on keypad, followed by "A" to test

-Store new code in M1 cell phone and notify Director, Operations Manager, and Logistics of new safe code
+Store new Code in Medic 1 cell phone and notify Director, Operations Manager, and Logistics of new safe code